 The importance of sound environmental management when carrying on the business is supported just like any other strategic concern in the Enterprise Risk Management model, thus requiring regular monitoring and control in terms of risk management.
-Adif AV complements its Environmental Management System by allocating funds and human resources(2) as needed to minimise any negative impact(3).
+Adif AV complements its Environmental Management System by allocating funds and human resources2 as needed to minimise any negative impact3.

-(2) Within the Insurance Programme, the Company has arranged general civil liability insurance covering operations at both Adif and Adif AV and also complementary civil liability, which includes additional and specific coverage for environmental civil liability.
+Thanks to the Company's strong environmental practices, Adif AV received no serious or very serious administrative sanctions or penalties in 2020 due to environmental breaches operations at both Adif and Adif AV and also complementary civil liability, which includes additional and specific coverage for environmental civil liability.
 This supplementary guarantee covers environmental liability under Law 26/2007 (partially implemented by Royal Decree 2090/2008 of 22 December) covering primary, supplementary and compensatory repair costs.